opxdelwin/plan-sync/CONTRIBUTING.md

 ## JSON Template
 Copy and modify this template for your contribution
 <details>
-  <summary>Template</summary>
+  <summary>Normal Class Template</summary>

 ```
 {
     "meta": {
       "section": "b17",  //replace with your section here
       "type": "norm-class",  // default value, need not to change
       "revision": "Revision 1.0",  // default value, need not to change
       "effective-date": "Aug 31, 2023",
       "contributor": "Legendary Contributor",  //replace with your name here
+      "isTimetableUpdating": false,  // default value, need not to change

       // add day-wise classroom here
       "room": {